pstroe/chartering-new-realms-2024/chapter1.md

 ### Evaluation

-To validate the XML schema of the files output by the LLMs, a RelaxNG file was created and a short Python script was written.
-The RelaxNG format was chosen, as there already exists an official RelaxNG file to validate the ParlaMint XML schema [^footnote9].
-Due to the simplified nature of the XML schema followed within this paper, the official RelaxNG file was adapted.
+To validate the XML schema of the files output by the LLMs, the RelaxNG {cite:p}`clark_2001` file format was chosen.
+A RelaxNG file is itself an XML file, which can be used to check and validate the structure of an XML file {cite:p}`van-der-vlist_2003`.
+This format was chosen as there already exists an official RelaxNG file created by the ParlaMint team [^footnote9].
+Due to the simplified nature of the XML schema followed within this paper, the ParlaMint RelaxNG file was adapted and simplified to better suit this project's needs.

-Using a short Python script, this file was then used to evaluate and validate all XML files:
+Using a short Python script, the adapted RelaxNG file was used to evaluate and validate all XML files:

 ```{code-cell} python
 from lxml import etree